puppetlabs/design-system/packages/react-components/source/react/library/tag/Tag.md

 ## Overview

 The `Tag` component was designed and developed to be used primarily alongside the data grid filtering feature, as a clear indication of what filters are actively applied.
-However the component itself may have further usecases.
+However the component itself may have further use cases.
 The `Tag` component has been built on top of the `Button` component in order to make sure it inherit's all its accessability features.

 ## Basic Use